 By: Olivia Visser, Staff Writer

 Army of Lovers: Lesbian, Bisexual, Two Spirit, and Queer Women, 1970s and 80s is an oral and visual archival exhibit taking place at SFU’s Harbour Center campus.
-Running from July 14 to August 21, the exhibit focuses on interviews conducted by students in professor El Chenier’s oral history class.
+Running from July 14–August 21, the exhibit focuses on interviews conducted by students in professor El Chenier’s oral history class.

 The archive itself is a trans-inclusive representation of the narratives that shaped Canada’s early queer and feminist movements.
 Its in-person component consists of posters lining the halls of Harbour Center, which include short biographies of prominent queer figures and quotations from interviews conducted by students.
 The content is available in its entirety on the Army of Lovers website, which includes audio recordings taken from the interviews.

-The exhibit includes other activists who were engaged with feminism and LGBTQIA2S+ activism.
-On the exhibit’s opening night, Chenier hosted a panel featuring the stories of Cyndia Cole, Pat Hogan, and barbara findlay.
+The in-person exhibit included other activists who were engaged with feminism and LGBTQIA2S+ activism.
+On its opening night, Chenier hosted a panel featuring the stories of Cyndia Cole, Pat Hogan, and barbara findlay.
 All three are heavily involved in BC’s lesbian and feminist movements, and have made significant cultural and systemic contributions.

 Cyndia Cole is a “published writer, an educator, a feminist, an activist, and an artist.”
 During the Vietnam War, Cole came to Canada as a war resister.
 She “worked closely with women’s studies founder Maggie Benston” during her time as a SFU student.
 During the panel, she described her story as interesting because she “became a feminist first” before realizing she was a lesbian.